w3c/wai-intro-wcag/content/faq.md

 ## Does W3C plan to send WCAG 2.1 or WCAG 2.2 to ISO for endorsement? {#iso212}

-**W3C does not plan to send WCAG 2.1** to ISO for endorsement and would not support that action, because WCAG 2.2 is expected to be finalized within 2022 and will be an improvement in several respects.
+W3C does not plan to send WCAG 2.1 to ISO for endorsement and would not support that action, because WCAG 2.2 was finalized on 5 October 2022 and is an improvement in several respects.

 **W3C expects to send WCAG 2.2 to ISO for endorsement**, and has started that process by notifying the ISO/IEC Joint Technical Committee 1 (JTC 1) of our intention to do so.